 All absent work is due by a week before the end of the grading period.

-I am available to help students before and after school Tuesday through Friday, except when I have yard duty, a doctor's appointment, or a meeting to attend.
+I am available to help students before and after school Tuesday through Friday, except when I have yard duty or a meeting to attend.
 It's a good idea to check with me ahead of time.